danielke32/FL_malaria/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or collaboration:
 - **Author**: Daniel Kwasi Kovor
 - **Email**: dkkovor@st.knust.edu.gh / danielke32@gmail.com
 - **Institution**: Kwame Nkrumah University of Science and Technology